Welcome to today's edition of the Rush 24-7 podcast.

 And we ought to be a little bit less politically correct about it.

-Uh the anti-Semitism level in the Middle East is appalling.
+The anti-Semitism level in the Middle East is appalling.

-No person in this country could read an Arab newspaper for five seconds and not just throw it down, going, Wow, what's this?
+No person in this country could read an Arab newspaper for five seconds and not just throw it down going, wow, what's this?

 That's something we're never exposed to either.